 As businesses continue to digitize and rely more heavily on technology, the need for effective cybersecurity measures becomes increasingly important.
 One potential solution for organizations looking to improve their cybersecurity posture is to work with a virtual Chief Information Security Officer (CISO).

-One major advantage of working with a virtual CISO is cost savings.
+One significant advantage of working with a virtual CISO is cost savings.
 Because virtual CISOs are not on the payroll as full-time employees, organizations can save on salary and benefits costs.
 This can be especially beneficial for smaller organizations that may not have the budget to hire a full-time CISO.

 Here is a list of benefits of working with a Virtual CISO: